williscool/modern_vanilla_js_app/design_notes.md

 ## p0

-- wire up fetch to the api (maybe put this part of the app in an app folder)
-- Update the UI of a page without refreshing (first just add more on load, then if it takes less than 10 make a see more)
+- cross browser testing (Your submission must run without errors in the latest versions of Chrome, Safari, Firefox, and Edge.)
 - make all selectors constants pass the constants into the html builder config
-- cross browser testing (Your submission must run without errors in the latest versions of Chrome, Safari, Firefox, and Edge.)

 ## p1

 - acceptance testing with phantomjs or what not (just need one. hit page -> click first image -> check that lightbox is shown)

 - get deployment working (prod build assets and host them on some static asset place)  (need to send them it hosted. delete this though)

+- test safari

   ​